 Undulate your body from head to toes, in a whipping motion, bending and straightening your knees.
 Keeping your legs and feet close together, push down on the water with the top of your feet.
 And keep your feet just under the surface of the water.

 Enter both hands in the water at the same time, in line with your shoulders.
 Pull your arms under the body through to your hips.
 Recover your arms over the water surface ready to begin again.

 Push your chin forward to take a breath; the breath should be taken towards the end of the pull.
 As your arm sweeps over the water return your face back into the water and breathe out.
 Perform two kicks to each arm cycle, kicking at the start of the arm pull.
 And towards the end of the pull “Kick your arms in, kick your arms out”.

 Swimming lessons are a fun addition to school curriculum

-By taking swimming lessons at Friendly Dolphin Swim School , kids learn even more skills that are important in school as well.
+Start learning swimming at Friendly Dolphin Swim School, kids learn even more skills that are important in school as well.
 Like being patient, following instructions, comprehension, listening to teachers, and more!

-Start investing on yourself from today.
-Learn more about swimming, do yourself a favor that will pay your more with interest in future.
+Start investing in yourself from today.
+Learn more about swimming, do yourself a favor that will pay your more with interest in the future.

 Knowledge and skills learned will help them to earn more in future

-- Give you opportunity to do boating, kayaking, canoeing, sailing, surfing and go to the beach.
+Give you the opportunity to do boating, kayaking, canoeing, sailing, surfing and go to the beach.